5th Avenue: The Mecca for Shopping in New York City

 The 130-room manor, home to just 8 people, was the largest private home in the country.

 Whether you head to 5th Avenue for the history, the shopping, the dining, or the NYC attractions, it’s easy to see why so many guests at our Central Park hotel set aside a day to explore this historic stretch.
+Read our NYC shopping FAQs as you plan your visit.

 About Park Lane Hotel: